This post may contain affiliate links. Please see my disclosure policy for details.

 If the Old Town isn’t your bag, why not go on an alternative tour of Vilnius?
-This will take you through the street art areas, Halle Market and some of the vibrant streets of the New Town.
+This will take you through the street art areas, Halle Market, and some of the vibrant streets of Vilnius New Town.

 I went on a private walking tour with them which I would also highly recommend if your budget can stretch.